 I am an organizational behavior researcher and part of the Coincidence Analysis project at the Department of Philosophy of the University of Bergen.
-My research focuses on how organizations, through their structures, formal and informal control systems, affect individual work motivation.
-My methodological interest lies in understanding and further developing variants of Configurational Comparative Methods, i.e. Coincidence Analysis (CNA) and Qualitative Comparative Analysis (QCA), in order to empower high quality applications especially in Business and Management studies.
+My research focuses on how organizations, through their formal and informal structures, affect individual work motivation and well-being at work.
+My methodological interest lies in understanding and further developing variants of Configurational Comparative Methods, i.e. Coincidence Analysis (CNA) and Qualitative Comparative Analysis (QCA), in order to empower high quality applications.

 - Work Motivation